mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

 Collaboration is easier if you have alignment in what you are doing, this is why it's important to constantly align around the big picture so that everyone remembers the goal that they are separately contributing to.
 Context maps are important but not exclusive, process maps, event maps and event storming are ideal to visualise a shared understanding of system flow and ensure all teams are aligned by understanding the goal.

 There are a plethora of collaboration tools in any organisation.
 Slack, skype, email, phone are a few.
 However with a wash of collaboration tools I often find that teams have forgotten how to talk to each other.
 It is vital to have strong relationships with teams that you depend on.
 We must also ensure we take personal feelings out of how we work and attack the problem.
 Its ok to be angry, just be angry at the problem not the person.
-Complex systems will have many moving parts and many teams, after all no man is an island..
+Complex systems will have many moving parts and many teams, after all no man is an island.
 People relationships are as important as code relationships, therefore refactor your personal relationships as they are key to delivering effective solutions.

-### Identify constraints in delivering the solution and work through them
+### Identify Constraints In Delivering The Solution And Work Through Them

 The context map, ever evolving, ensures that teams are informed of the holistic view of the system, both technical and organizational, enabling them to have the best possible chance of overcoming issues early and to avoid accidentally weakening the usefulness of the models by violating their integrity.